-Hydroforming is a way of shaping metals such as aluminium, low alloy steel, brass, and stainless steel into structurally solid and strong light weighted pieces.
-Hydroforming is commonly used within the automotive and aerospace industry where complex shapes, by Hydroforming, can be produced stronger, lighter, and more solid.
+Sheet hydroforming is a cost efficient way of shaping metals such as aluminium, steel, Titanium, Inconel etc. into structurally solid and strong light weighted structures.
+Hydroforming is commonly used within the automotive and aerospace industry where complex shapes are required in large varieties, but in small quantities of each.

-The Quintus process uses a flexible rubber diaphragm to form the sheet metal blank towards a single rigid tool half, backed up by an extremely high hydraulic oil pressure.
-The unique Quintus press design allows high pressure forming of hight sizes of up to nearly two by four meters.
-The technology behind the extreme high pressure forming is the Quintus wire winding design which secures unmatched equipment life and reliability in addition to excellent surface quality closed forming tolerances intricate shapes and undercuts may be formed in material thicknesses from thin foil up to 15 millimeters.
+The unique Quintus press design allows high pressure forming of part sizes up to nearly two by four meters.
+The technology behind the extreme high pressure forming is the unique, once patented, Quintus wire wound press frame design which secures unmatched equipment life and reliability.
+The forming under high pressure provides excellent part surface quality and great forming tolerances.
+Intricate shapes and undercuts may also be formed with blank thicknesses from thin foil up to some 15mm.

-The flexible rubber diaphragm also allows production of several different parts in one in the same forming operation.
-The flex form technology is typically used for production of low volume series but with hundreds or even thousands of different part types.
-The Quintus High pressure presses are designed and built with unique technology for a long and efficient service life.
+The flexible rubber diaphragm also allows production of several different parts in one and the same forming operation.
+The Flexform technology is typically used for production of low volume series, but with a high part variety.

-With 50 years in the field and 1800 presses installed worldwide, Quintus has the experience and technology to provide the best possible solution to save production time and cutting costs when forming sheet metal in low volumes.
+With more than 50 years of commercial operation and more than 200 presses installed worldwide, Quintus has the experience and the technology to provide the best possible solution to save production time and cutting costs when forming sheet metal in low volumes.